Program Schedule

 Nicholas J Gleichman | Nicholas J Gleichman: has been a union counsel since becoming a lawyer 2016, representing workers at various state courts and agencies including the NLRB and PERB.
 Currently he works in the legal department of SEIU Local 1000, representing 10 different bargaining units of California state workers. previously, he has represented SEIU international as well as workers in the fight for fifteen campaign.
 He is also the president of UAW Local 2350.
 He has a great fondness for the Orioles and is considered an expert river rafter by several of his own family members.

 David Jury | David Jury is General Counsel of the United Steelworkers, a position he has held since October 2017.
 David has worked in the USW’s Legal Department in Pittsburgh since 1996 and has appeared regularly before federal appellate, district, and bankruptcy courts and in NLRB proceedings.
 As General Counsel, he advises the union’s officers and participates in bargaining in many of the union’s major industrial sectors.
-A graduate of The George Washington University Law School, he is a member of the Board of Directors of the Peggy Browning Fund.
+A graduate of The George Washington University Law School, he is the co-chair of the Board of Directors of the Peggy Browning Fund.

 Danielle Leonard | Danielle Leonard is a partner at Altshuler Berzon in San Francisco, California, where she has practiced law since 2003.
 Danielle’s practice consists primarily of complex litigation.
 She has represented international, state and local labor unions, environmental groups and other advocacy organizations, and workers, students, and consumers in class actions, in cases involving diverse areas of law including labor law, employment law, voting rights and other constitutional issues.
 She has briefed and argued numerous cases at the trial and appellate levels in federal and state courts.
 Danielle is currently a member of the Board of Directors of the Peggy Browning Fund.
 Prior to joining the firm, Danielle was a trial attorney in the Voting Rights Section of the Civil Rights Division of the United States Department of Justice, and is a graduate of Harvard Law School and Harvard and Radcliffe Colleges.